Digital transformations – Efficiency, effectiveness & risk management

 And our working practices were looking old fashioned – lots of expensive office space and everyone chained to their desks.
 It was time for a major overhaul.”

-David Webb from Freeman Clark became BRC’s CIO and over a 24 months period he shaped, planned and delivered a programme of changes.
-David explained:
+A Freeman Clark’s IT leader became BRC’s CIO and over a 24 months period he shaped, planned and delivered a programme of changes.
+He explained:

 “Real change is about systems and how people work, so a large part of this project was ensuring that communication was effective and people were lined up.